Genereux-akotenou/Genereux-akotenou.github.io/src/content/blog/AI-Fiancial-Bubble.md

 ---
-title: "A Structural and Financial Analysis of the Artificial Intelligence Investment Cycle"
+title: "A Structural Analysis: AI, industrial revolution or speculative mirage? "

 description: >
   An in-depth financial and macroeconomic analysis of the current artificial intelligence boom.